chenhongyu2048/LLM-inference-optimization-paper/readinglist.md

 PENDING:
 - [ ] ⭐ [MLaaS in the Wild: Workload Analysis and Scheduling in Large-Scale Heterogeneous GPU Clusters](https://www.usenix.org/conference/nsdi22/presentation/weng): challenges and solutions in real-world scenarios
 - [ ] [Fairness in Serving Large Language Models](https://arxiv.org/abs/2401.00588): under guidence of Ion Stoica
+- [ ] [Sequoia: Scalable, Robust, and Hardware-aware Speculative Decoding](https://arxiv.org/abs/2402.12374): accelerating spec decoding, and it is more inclined to a pure algorithmic work